Learn About a Soldier’s Life

 The usual fort entrance fee ($7/person over 15 years old, free for 15 and under) is charged, but once it is purchased, it is good for a week of unlimited visits to both forts!
 These National Park Service tours are free with fort admission.
 Maximum of 30 people per tour.
 If you have a National Parks and Federal Recreational Lands Pass, you can use it in the forts, too!

 Check with the forts for exact time and dates and tours available.
-Usually weekends, at 10:30am and 3:30pm. (language alternates).
+Usually weekends.

 They occasionally change the event schedule.
 Always check the San Juan National Historic Site web page for the current schedule.